 Formality is also dangerous because it drains the passion from prose.
 It is entirely possible to let readers experience wonder, sadness, fear, outrage, and joy when reading about science — without sacrificing accuracy.

 Don’t presume readers think just like you.

 A lot of journalism has behind it a moral mission.
 Reporters want to tell stories that are important.
 Reading a story may improve people’s lives.
 It may lead to changes in law, shifts in political priorities, or improvements in how people treat each other or the environment.
-Essays, op-eds, and other opinion-based pieces can also change how people think through effective storytelling and argument.
+Essays, op-eds, and other opinion-based pieces can also change how people think, using rhetoric, storytelling, and argument.

-Writing can indeed change minds.
-But first you must recognize that many of your readers may not think the way you do.
-They may not rank their values in the same order that you do.
+In order to change minds and move readers, you must recognize that many of your readers may not think the way you do.
+They may not rank their values in the same order as you.
 Things that you take for granted as being important may not seem that way to many of your readers.
 This doesn’t make your readers monsters.
-In fact, if you dig down deep enough, you’ll find a lot of common ground.
-But if you presume to think for your readers, you’ll alienate a lot of them.
+In fact, if you dig down deep enough, you’ll find a lot of common ground between you and many of your readers.
+But if you presume to think for them, you may alienate them.

 Overlooking these facts can lead writers to mistakenly assume their readers share all their own values and have reached the same conclusions about the issues they’re writing about.
-They preach to the converted.
+They end up preaching to the converted.
 If you’re writing about someone trying to make a city more “sustainable,” explain what you actually mean by that buzzword, and explain why it’s important.
 Do not expect such words to light up a whole network of meaning and values in your reader’s mind.
-They may not be familiar with the word, or they may not share your values about it.
+They may not be familiar with the word, or they may not value it as you do.